r57zone/DualShock4-emulator/README.md

 ## Xbox controller
 The "Back" button on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.

-The "Share" button is binded to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.
+The "PS Share" button is binded to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.

-The "PS" button is binded to the simultaneous pressing of the "Back" and "LB" buttons (left bumper) or to the "F2" key.
+The "PS" button is binded to the "Xbox" button, but to use it, you need to disable the use of this button in the "Xbox Game Bar" settings.
+Also, the "PS" button is tied to the simultaneous pressing of the "Back" and "LB" buttons (left bumper) and the "F2" key.

 You can shake (gyro) the controller by pressing "Back" and "RB" (right bumper).